How to publish a dataset

 1. Register/log in to data.npolar.no.

-NPI users: Enter your NPI login details and press ‘Login’ again.
+NPI users: Enter your NPI login details (full e-mail address) and press ‘Login’ again.

 Other users: Request an account by e-mail to data@npolar.no, await the response and follow the instructions.